 #9.
 Turok: Dinosaur Hunter

-Speaking of the best N64 games that boosted Nintendo sales, this one here is magical.
+Speaking of the awesome Nintendo 64 game that boosted Nintendo sales, this one here is magical.
 It’s a first-person shooter game that focuses on the protagonist Turok a native American who was trying to stop an evil conqueror from dominating the universe with an ancient and powerful weapon (Dinosaur).
 Turok was originally a comic book that was created sometime in 1954 before it was later bought and adapted into a video game in the tear 1994.
 Dinosaur Hunter is a three dimensional (3D) computer game which comprises of gaming techniques called Run and Gun with exploration mechanics.
 Turok is gifted with various weapons and enemy strength vary and enemies die faster depending on where the player shoots.
 This game is what I prefer calling “Too much fun”

 #8.
 Jet Force Gemini